-- The second instalment will usually be 40%, made at the mid-point of your project, after you have submitted your progress report - The final 10% is made at the end of your project, after you have submitted your final report
+- The first instalment will usually be 90% of your grant, and will be made at the start of your project - The final 10% is made at the end of your project, after you have submitted your final report

 We might also list some other information you will need to give us before we will release your first payment.
 These are called payment conditions.